darktable article lede image

 Some enhancements to conditional blending

 Conditional blending, also known as “blend if”, is a feature which is currently under development in our master branch.
 A general description of the idea together with some examples can be found here.
 In short, conditional blending allows you to limit the effect of a module to certain pixels of an image, determined by their color coordinates.
 For modules in Lab space, you can restrict the effect of a module depending on the pixel’s L, a, and b value.
+For modules in RGB space, you can restrict the effect of a module depending on color channels Red, Green, and Blue plus a Gray value.

 Mastering color with Lab tone curves

-or “How to bring the jungle back” Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
+Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
 Recently we did an enhancement: tone curve is now able to control the full Lab color space with separate curves for the L, a and b channel.
 People who are used to curve tools in RGB, at first might get puzzled over the results of these three curves; they show marked differences to the typical RGB curve.
+Especially a and b channels need to be dealt with in the right way; not doing so will give you strong off-colors.
+To spare you frustration here are some explanations and examples.

 different kind of saturation

-different kind of saturation there are many different ways of tuning saturation, darktable does offer a few alternative ways to alter saturation and the reason for this post is to clarify what they do and how they work. the image on left is the original untouched image used for the different examples below, use it as a reference for comparing the results of the different kind of saturation described below, the resulting effects is exaggerated to make it easier to spot the differences.
+there are many different ways of tuning saturation, darktable does offer a few alternative ways to alter saturation and the reason for this post is to clarify what they do and how they work. the image on left is the original untouched image used for the different examples below, use it as a reference for comparing the results of the different kind of saturation described below, the resulting effects is exaggerated to make it easier to spot the differences.